 Heart disease is a growing concern in the country today.
 It is estimated that there are a whopping 30 million heart patients in India.
-One of the best approaches to determine your risk of heart disease is to go for timely ECG tests.
-At Apollo Clinic, we constantly emphasise on the importance of preventive tests and check-ups in ensuring that your heart is healthy.
+One of the best approaches to determine your risk of heart disease is to go for up-to-date ECG tests.
+At Apollo Clinic, we constantly highlight the importance of preventive tests and check-ups in ensuring that your heart is healthy.

 What is an ECG?

 Our heart has a natural electrical system which causes it to contract and pump blood to the body.
 An ECG or Electrocardiogram is a test that examines the electrical activity of your heart.
 An ECG depicts the heart’s activity as line tracings on paper.
 The spikes and dips are called waves.

 An Electrocardiogram test is a safe test.
 You will be asked to lie down on a table or bed.
 Some areas on your chest, arms and legs will be cleaned and may be shaved to create a smooth, clean surface for the electrodes to adhere properly.
 Numerous electrodes are then attached to the skin on your arms, legs and chest.
 No electricity passes through the machine to your body, and there is no danger of an electric shock.
 They may feel cool when placed on your chest.
 These are linked to a machine which traces your heart activity on paper.
 You would have to lie very still and breathe regularly during the test.
 You shouldn't talk during the test.
 You may also be asked to hold your breath.
 The test lasts for 5-10 minutes, followed by the wiping of electrode paste.